 Upper-division undergraduates, who are classified as seniors and core complete, may petition the Undergraduate Associate Dean and Graduate Advisor to take graduate courses by completing the appropriate form available in the student's academic advising office.
+Schools may have additional requirements for undergraduates to register for graduate courses.
 If approved, these graduate courses can be applied toward satisfying undergraduate degree requirements or can be designated for future application toward a graduate degree requirement at UT Dallas.
 The student must declare at the time of registration for the course, on a form provided by the Undergraduate Associate Dean, how each approved course is to be applied.
 Once applied, the options cannot be changed.

 Graduate Courses Applied Toward an Undergraduate Degree

 Up to 12 semester credit hours of graduate work taken as an undergraduate may be used for completing any baccalaureate degree at The University of Texas at Dallas.
 Pass/Fail grading for graduate courses will be permitted only in this category but must be approved by the instructor prior to the start of class.